7 Fun Activities for Improving Your English Quickly and Easily

 The game has different difficulty levels and options to even play with online folks!

-For Advanced Learners: Use Vocabulary Lists Containing Difficult Words
+Advanced: Use Vocabulary Lists Containing Difficult Words

 For those who are seriously interested in improving their vocabulary, a quick way to do so is to memorize lists.